joanbp-dk/Repbased_voting_playground/README.md

 ## Overview

-This project is intended to be used as part of the TokenEngineering Academy's Reputation Weighted Voting course, the goal of which it is to come up with a suitable reputation based voting algorithm for electing a winner among four pre-selected fellowship candidates.
+This is my personal branch for experiments related to the TokenEngineering Academy's Reputation Weighted Voting course, the goal of which it is to come up with a suitable reputation based voting algorithm for electing a winner among four pre-selected fellowship candidates.

 ...But feel free to play around with the code on your own machine, and use it for any constructive purpose you can think of.